 Coeliac disease and coronavirus (COVID-19)

-Research on coeliac disease and COVID-19 is continuing to emerge, but reassuringly, the research to date has found that there does not appear to be an increased risk of catching COVID-19 for people with coeliac disease.
+Research on coeliac disease and COVID-19 continues to emerge, but reassuringly, the research to date has found that there does not appear to be an increased risk of catching COVID-19 for people with coeliac disease.
 In addition, research from Sweden has found that there does not appear to be an increased risk of hospitalisation from COVID-19 or having severe COVID-19 in people with coeliac disease.
 Prof Jonas Ludvigsson, one of the authors of this research presented his research at our virtual 2021 research conference.

 There is still a lot more to learn about COVID-19 and the impact on people with other medical conditions including coeliac disease.
 The research published so far has not investigated the long term effects of COVID-19 such as “long covid” specifically in people with coeliac disease, where people have symptoms lasting weeks or months after the infection has gone.